PowerShell/PowerShell-RFC/1-Draft/RFC####-Domain-Specific-Language-Specifications.md

 The possibly simpler alternative is to implement a method that the parser simply calls, and which the user can leave empty if they wish no action to take place.

+### Argument types for `IPDslKeyword` methods
+Currently the `IPDslKeyword` interface specifies its arguments with types internal to the PowerShell parser, but it may be preferable to not expose these internal types as a user interface directly.
+However, since we wish to provide a customizable DSL, most of the internals of a `DynamicKeyword` and its AST will need to be exposed in some way, and `DynamicKeywordStatementAst` is exactly the type conceived to encapsulate that information.

 ### Existing Implementations for Dynamic Keywords in PowerShell
 The PowerShell parser and AST already support the concept of a `DynamicKeyword`, which this proposal is built around.
 The following table